-You know by now how much I love making festive cheesecakes for holidays.
+You know by now how much I love making decorated cheesecakes for holidays.

-The idea to make these mini Cheesecake Ghosts came to me just yesterday when I was putting all my Halloween silicone molds back in my cupboard and I noticed my brownie pop molds that had never been used for a blog project.
+The idea to make these mini ghost cheesecakes came to me just yesterday when I was putting all my Halloween silicone molds back in my cupboard and I noticed my brownie pop molds that had never been used for a blog project.

-- Make the cheese cake batter according to the recipe below.
+- Make the cheesecake batter according to the recipe instuctions below.

 - Set brownie pop molds on a baking sheet.